List of Canadian Professional Rodeo Association Champions

 The following is a complete list of year-end champions for the Canadian Professional Rodeo Association (CPRA), the sanctioning body for professional rodeo in Canada.
-In recent times, the CPRA champions have been determined at the Canadian Finals Rodeo in Red Deer, Alberta.
+In recent times, the CPRA champions have been determined at the Canadian Finals Rodeo (CFR) in Edmonton, Alberta.
 Women's all-around champions are determined by the Canadian Girls' Rodeo Association.
 See here for the inductees of the Canadian Pro Rodeo Hall of Fame.